-Do I get the base recipe included automatically in the assessment?
+Do I get the plain unscented cosmetic base included automatically in the assessment?
 Yes the base is assessed individually within the report, it can therefore be sold as a separate variant.

 Do you do a package for creams?
 Or any other product not mentioned on your website?
 Yes we can assess pretty much any products that can be made using our cosmetic bases.
 We cannot however assess tattoo balms, or any products which look like food such as donut soaps, cupcake bath bombs etc. Also we can't assess anything too 'medicinal' such as muscle balm, eczema balm etc. You can make a general body balm in this instance but not one specifically designed to 'cure' any ailment.

 SUBMITTING YOUR RECIPES